Practical Guide

 Required:

-Claude Code — the CLI that runs all agents and commands
+Claude Code — the CLI that runs all /commands

 Recommended: